landonb/home-fries/.fries/once/A_Manual_MATE_Setup_Guide.rst

  - Or do whatever you want — group windows, use workspaces, whatever makes you happiest.

+ - Window List Content: Right-click empty space in Window List panel.
+   Choose "Show windows from current workspace" if you'd like to not see all Windows from any workspace.

 Landon's Preferred Panel Layout
 -------------------------------